giodueck/ObsidianAcademic/Classes/Sistemas Paralelos y Distribuidos/TP Algoritmo Genetico para TSP.md

 Another possibility is having different strategies for different islands, which may increase diversity even more with crossovers.

+#### MPI
+Islands are assigned to individual nodes, which evolve the population for a set amount of generations.

+For crossover between islands either:
+- Send whole population from slaves to master node, then crossover in master
+- From master send requests for solutions, and send children back immediately
+- Pair up islands randomly, perform crossover between them.

+The first solution is simpler but will involve sending many solutions in bulk, crossing them in a single node, then sending the crossed populations back to the slaves.
+The second is the same, but randomly accessed instead.
+The result will be the same, but possibly slower and more convoluted.
+The third solution avoids the bottleneck of having a single master handling all crossover between islands, instead having it only coordinate how the slaves cross between each other.

 ### Implementation details
 #### Parameters
 - Population size: how many solutions are part of each generation